 The longest route, 100 km, 62 miles crosses Salamina island, hugs the coastal highway to the Corinth Canal, then Ancient Corinth, an ascent to the Akrocorinth Fortress, and finally crossing the west side of the Canal on the Poseidon Bridge that lowers in the water for passing ships before reaching the beach at the expansive Loutraki Bay.
 Shorter routes can begin anywhere on the old National Highway and end at anyone of the aforementioned sites.
 You need to decide your start point at the beginning of the tour, but you can decide your end point during the tour based on how you’re feeling.

 The tour ends with a vehicle transfer back to Athens.

 |2 – 4 riders||290 euros per person|

 |5 – 8 riders||250 euros per person|

 |9 or more riders||contact us for cost|

-Transfers to and rrom your central Athens hotel or cruise ship to ride start point, and on return back to your hotel or cruise ship
+Transfers to and from your central Athens hotel or cruise ship to ride start point, and on return back to your hotel or cruise ship

 Support vehicle: (“sag wagon”) with bilingual driver who is also a bike mechanic.
 Vehicle carries spare parts, spare fully pumped wheels, floor pump, ice cooler, water, nutritious snacks, bike tools, first aid kit, day packs, and gives you a lift if you get tired.

-Bikes: Specialized road bike or hybrid bike.
-Triple chain ring, 27 gears.
-Road bike has carbon fiber fork.
-Hybrids have front suspension.
-E-bike available as an upgrade on request for 48 euros.
+Bikes: Specialized Allez road bike with drop handlebars or Trek FX2 with flat handlebars.
+Electric bike available as an upgrade for 50 euros.
+Carbon bike available as an upgrade for 70 euros.
 Regular pedals or toe clips on request.
 You are welcome to bring your own clip-in pedals and shoes.
 See Our Bikes and Our Gear

 Bike gear: water bottle, helmet, handlebar pouch, odometer